timescale/docs.timescale.com-content/getting-started/forge-multi-node.md

 >:TIP:A proper TimescaleDB cluster should have at least two data nodes to begin realizing the benefits of distributed hypertables.
-While it is technically possible to add just one data node to a cluster, this will perform worse than a single TimescaleDB instance and is not recommended.
+While it is technically possible to add just one data node to a cluster, this will perform worse than a single-node TimescaleDB instance and is not recommended.

 ## Step 1: Create Services for Access and Data node Services